-ABI recognizes that water is an important resource, and its availability is important to all Iowans.
-Therefore, ABI supports statewide water supply and use planning that addresses the interests of all Iowans.
+ABI recognizes that water is an important resource, and its availability is important to all lowans.
+Therefore, ABI supports statewide water supply and use planning that addresses the interests of all lowans.
 ABI opposes excessive fees that unfairly discriminate against industry versus other users.
-Because Iowa's water resources are owned by the citizens and the uses are to benefit all Iowans, water resource planning and adequate staffing should be funded through general fund monies.
+Because lowa's water resources are owned by the citizens and the uses are to benefit all lowans, water resource planning and adequate staffing should be funded through general fund monies.

 ABI promotes legislative remedies that do not put business and industry at a competitive disadvantage regionally or nationally.
-Iowa's water quality program should be modified to address the principal sources of water degradation in the state using sound scientific data and promote practical solutions using sound science.
+Iowa's water quality program should address the principal sources of water degradation in the state using sound scientific data and promote practical solutions using sound science.